xiangyu2022/DisfreeTestAPS/README.md

 ## Implementation of code and simulation results

-Two folders, codes_PRD and codes_PRL, contain the simulations and how the figures produced for the submitted PRD and PRL papers, respectively.
+Two folders, code_PRD and code_PRL, contain the code for the simulations and figures produced for the submitted PRD and PRL papers, respectively.

-- Folder codes_PRD
+Folder *code_PRD* includes
--- The file *Section3_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III.B.1 and Section III.C.1 shown in [2];
+- The file *Section3_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III.B.1 and Section III.C.1 shown in [2];
--- The folder *PRD_Simulation_Result_for_Fig1-2* saves the simulation results above (as it takes a relatively long time to run), and it has been used together with *Section3_Drawing_Fig1-2.R* to draw Figures 1-2 in [2];
+- The folder *PRD_Simulation_Result_for_Fig1-2* saves the simulation results above (as it takes a relatively long time to run), and it has been used together with *Section3_Drawing_Fig1-2.R* to draw Figures 1-2 in [2];
--- The file *Section3_Power&TypeIerror.py* shows the statistical properties (specifically, the power and the type-I error) of the proposed distribution-free test, as described in Section III.C.2 in [2];
+- The file *Section3_Power&TypeIerror.py* shows the statistical properties (specifically, the power and the type-I error) of the proposed distribution-free test, as described in Section III.C.2 in [2];
--- The file *Section4_Realdata_Analysis.py* with *v7* and *v8* shows the real data analysis as described in Section IV in [2];
+- The file *Section4_Realdata_Analysis.py* with *v7* and *v8* shows the real data analysis as described in Section IV in [2];

 The folder *codes_PRL* includes
 - The file *PRL_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III of [1];